meinduqiubeio/idevguide/vuepressBlog/home.md

     details: Including icon support, fullscreen button, etc.
     link: https://vuepress-theme-hope.github.io/v2/guide/feature/

-copyright: false
+copyright: true
-footer: MIT Licensed | Copyright © 2019-present Mr.Hope
+footer: MIT Licensed | Copyright © 2022-present
 ---

 This is an example of a project homepage.
 You can place your main content here.